The most discriminable quantum states in the multicopy regime: Acknowledgments

 \section{Acknowledgments}

 \oldaddcontentsline

-We thank Peter Brown, Mariami Gachechiladze, and Tristan Nemoz for fruitful discussions.
+We thank Peter Brown, Mariami Gachechiladze, Carlos Humberto Vieira, and Tristan Nemoz for fruitful discussions, in particular, we thank Peter Brown, Carlos Humberto Vieira, and Tristan Nemoz for discussions that were fundamental for proving the upper bound of Thm.~\ref{thm:SO(d)}.
+We thank Hyunho Cha for pointing us to Ref.~\cite{cha}.
 We thank Camiel Meijer, Kristin Sundal Lien, and Raman Choudhary for comments on a first version of this manuscript.

 This work has been supported by Region Île-de-France in the framework of DIM QuanTiP.
 This work was funded by QuantEdu France, a State aid managed by the French National Research Agency for France 2030 with the reference ANR-22-CMAS-0001 MTQ is supported by the Agence Nationale de la Recherche (ANR) through the JCJC programme under grant number ANR-25-CE47-6396-01-HOQO-KS.
 LV is supported within the QuantERA II Programme that has received funding from the EU's H2020 research and innovation programme under the GA No 101017733.
 TO is supported by the Swedish Research Council (Grant No. 2024-05341).